MVinsonCPNB/java/java_fundamentals/web_servlets/JavaStandardTagLib/README.md

 * Servlet/JSP Container: Apache-Tomcat-8.0.27

 ### Purpose:
-* Java Standard Tag Library (JSTL)
+* Using the Java Standard Tag Library (JSTL) a servlet is requested by the browser, the servlet then creates objects, attaches them to an httpServlet.request, which is accessed on within the .jsp, which is loaded by the servlet.
 * src/BooksServlet.java creates a list of books, then passes the list using the RequestDispatcher to the /books.jsp.
 Once redirected to /books.jsp, JSTL is syntax is used to access, iterate, and display the contents of the list.
-* src/BigCitiesServlet.java creats a Map of capitals and a HashMap of a listing of coutries big cities.
+* src/BigCitiesServlet.java creates a Map of capitals and a HashMap of a listing of coutries big cities.
 It then passes these objects to the bigCities.jsp where the objects are printed to screen using EL and JSTL syntax.
+Note: using a custom tag created in the ELcustomTagDemo project, a .jar was compiled and referenced using <%@ taglib uri="http://example.com/taglib/function" prefix="f" %>.
+Instruction on how to compile a tag.jar file is found [here](https://github.com/MVinsonCPNB/java/tree/master/java_fundamentals/web_servlets/ELcustomTagDemo)

 ### Run the Project in NetBeans
 * To run a JSP, start the JSP container and access the pages directly using the